flyteorg/flyte/docs/deployment/configuration/performance.rst

 <INSERT_EXCALIDRAW_DIAGRAM>

-The following description is centered in the ``Worker``: the independent, lightweight and idempotent process that interacts with all the components in the Propeller controller to drive executions.
+The following description is centered in the ``Worker``; the independent, lightweight and idempotent process that interacts with all the components in the Propeller controller to drive executions.
 It's implemented as a ``goroutine``, and illustrated here as a hard-working gopher which:

 1. Pulls from the ``WorkQueue`` and loads what it needs to do the job: the workflow specification (desired state) and the previously recorded execution status.
 2. Observes the actual state by querying the Kubernetes API (or the Informer cache).
 3. Calculates the difference between desired and observed state, and triggers an effect to reconcile both states (eg. Launch/kill a Pod, handle failures, schedule a node execution, etc), interacting with the Propeller executors to process Inputs, Outputs and Offloaded data as indicated in the workflow spec.
 4. Keeps a local copy of the execution status, besides what the K8s API stores in ``etcd``.
-5. Informs the control plane and, hence, the user.
+5. Reports status to the control plane and, hence, to the user.

-While there are multiple metrics that could indicate a slow down in execution performance, the ``round_latency``, or the time it takes for FlytePropeller to perform a single iteration of workflow evaluationis typically the "golden signal". is the
+While there are multiple metrics that could indicate a slow down in execution performance, ``round_latency`` -or the time it takes for FlytePropeller to perform a single iteration of workflow evaluation- is typically the "golden signal".
+The following sections should help you optimize that metric.

 Optimizing performance on each stage
 ------------------------------------